mknzz/burglary-docs/patchnotes.md

 ### **General Fixes & Improvements**
 - **Auto Resource Detection**: Added `Config.AutoResourceSetup` to automatically detect and enable required resources.
 Minigames are now detected based on availability.
-- **Exterior Entities Handling**: Introduced the `exteriorEntities` table to manage all exterior objects and peds, replacing `interiorEntities` and `guardEntities` for outside elements.
+- **Exterior Entities Handling**: Introduced the `exteriorEntities` table to manage all exterior objects and peds, replacing `interiorEntities` and `guardEntities` for outside entities.
 Also refactored T4 security panel and guard handling.
 - **Guard Behavior Fixes**:
   - Guards will no longer use vehicles to reach a target.
   - Fixed guards not returning to patrolling or standing when they lose their target.